haud-ba/XTS_TRANSPORT_LAYER/README.md

       - Rule 1: The Modulo Boundary: Put the Modulo turn anywhere, BUT NOT within the WaitPos, StopPos, or ReleaseDistance of a station.
         The code does not support a mover crossing the modulo boundary while actively executing station logic.

-      - Rule 2: Forward OnlyFrom station to station, movers only move forward.Within a station's limits, backward movement is possible via negative nest offsets or ST_MOVER_CTRL, but you must guarantee there is physical room for it.
+      - Rule 2: Forward Only.
+From station to station, movers only move forward.
+Within a station's limits, backward movement is possible via negative nest offsets or ST_MOVER_CTRL, but you must guarantee there is physical room for it.

-      - Rule 3: Station Topology (ST_STATION_PARAMETER)A station's physical reality is defined by four metrics:
+      - Rule 3: Station Topology (ST_STATION_PARAMETER).
+A station's physical reality is defined by four metrics:
         - rPosWait: The exact coordinate a sending station routes the mover to.
         - rPosStop[1..8]: Up to 8 process positions, calculated relative to rPosWait.
         - rReleaseDistance: The distance the mover must travel before the station returns to checking its linked list.
         - nConfiguredStopCount: The maximum number of stops allowed in this station.

-      - Advanced Topology: Parallel StationsIf a process requires parallel stations (e.g., 4 identical testers), assign them a common rPosWait.
+      - Advanced Topology: Parallel Stations.
+If a process requires parallel stations (e.g., 4 identical testers), assign them a common rPosWait.
          - Example: GVL_XTS.Station[1] to [4] all share rPosWait := 100
             Differentiate them using the relative rPosStop[1] (e.g., 100, 200, 300, 400).
-         - The ReleaseDistance of the furthest station must be the shortest, staggering backward to prevent collisions upon exit.
+         - The ReleaseDistance of the furthest station must be the shortest, staggering backward to topologically sort the list in the receiving Station.
-         -  The Nest Mask (nMask)The default nest count is 1.
+         - The Nest Mask (nMask).
+The default nest count is 1.
 If a mover requires multiple stops within a target station, you must actively command the ST_STATION_CTRL.nMask before the mover leaves the sending station.

          - nConfiguredStopCount defines the physical limit.